Patriots-Chiefs Film Review: What Went Wrong In Shocking Week 1 Loss

 — It’s possible we hyped up the Patriots’ running back corps and wide receiver Chris Hogan too much.
 Dion Lewis was the only running back to break a tackle, and Hogan was having trouble separating.

 — The Patriots third-down pass rush was a bright spot.
 Trey Flowers recorded two sacks, giving him 11 1/2 in his last 13 games.
-Rookie defensive end Trey Flowers had one sack, and undrafted defensive tackle Adam Butler also brought pressure.
+Rookie defensive tackle Adam Butler had one sack, and undrafted defensive tackle Adam Butler also brought pressure.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images